 The Department of Foreign Affairs and Trade does not issue travel advice for Nauru at this time.

-All oceanic regions of the world can experience tsunamis, but in the Indian and Pacific Oceans, there is a more frequent occurrence of large, destructive tsunamis because of the many large earthquakes along major tectonic plate boundaries and ocean trenches.
-See the Tsunami Awareness brochure.
+All oceanic regions of the world can experience tsunamis, but in the Indian and Pacific Oceans there is a more frequent occurrence of large, destructive tsunamis because of the many large earthquakes along major tectonic plate boundaries and ocean trenches.
+See the Tsunami Warning Center website and the Tsunami Awareness brochure.

 If the situation in this country or destination changes and a travel advice is issued, travellers can be automatically notified by subscribing to our e-mail subscription service.

 For additional general and economic information to assist travelling in this country, see the following links: